-Our Patient Central Associates are available to talk through your personalized clinical trials information.
+Our PanCAN Patient Services Case Managers are available to talk through your personalized clinical trials information.
 They can provide in-depth details and answer any questions you may have.
 Then, discuss search results with your healthcare team to determine if a clinical trial is the right option for you.

 Clinical Trials Resources

 With each treatment decision that’s being made, everybody should be asking themselves, ‘Should I participate in a clinical trial?’ and they should be asking their doctor the same question.

 Professor of Cancer Research – Vanderbilt University at Vanderbilt-Ingram Cancer Center

 Scientific and Medical Advisory Board Member – Pancreatic Cancer Action Network